jerefrer/tibetan-to-phonetics/README.md

-# tibetan-transliterator
+# tibetan-to-phonetics

-A naive attempt at automatically generating reliable Tibetan transliterations based on customizable sets of rules.
+A naive attempt at automatically converting Tibetan Unicode texts into reliable phonetics based on customizable sets of rules.

 Works almost perfectly for prayers which syllables are chanted two by two.